celsiusnarhwal/snowflake/README.md

 Conceptually, Snowflake itself is a spec-compliant OIDC provider and can be used like any other OIDC provider.

 > [!IMPORTANT]
-> Snowflake must be served over HTTPS.
+> Snowflake requires HTTPS for external connections (HTTP connections over localhost are fine).

 ## Installation